No more guessing ... try the BEST keto and low-carb macro calculator PLUS you get a FREE 5-Day Meal Plan & Shopping List.

 Discover how many carbs, protein, fat, and calories to have each day.
 It works for a low-carb diet and a keto diet.

 If you are new here, I suggest downloading your FREE diet sheet with easy meals and snacks for beginners.

-Before you being, you may want to read the keto glossary to help you understand keto words, keto acronyms, and keto slang.
+Before you being, you may want to see the keto diet food chart and read the keto glossary to help you understand keto words, keto acronyms, and keto slang.

 What are macros?

 Macronutrients are carbs, fat, and protein.
 Micronutrients are vitamins and minerals.